matype/cheatah/readme.markdown

 More fast and casual CSS styleguide or cheatsheet generator.

-Generate styleguide without writing unless comments in your CSS file.
+You need not write unless comments to generate stylsguide in your CSS file.

 ## Installation